Nitride: Nitrides of the p-block elements

 Boron nitride exists as several forms (polymorphs).
 Nitrides of silicon and phosphorus are also known, but only the former is commercially important.
-The nitrides of aluminium, gallium, and indium adopt diamond-like wurtzite structure in which each atom occupies tetrahedral sites.
+The nitrides of aluminium, gallium, and indium adopt the hexagonal wurtzite structure in which each atom occupies tetrahedral sites.
 For example, in aluminium nitride, each aluminium atom has four neighboring nitrogen atoms at the corners of a tetrahedron and similarly each nitrogen atom has four neighboring aluminium atoms at the corners of a tetrahedron.
 This structure is like hexagonal diamond (lonsdaleite) where every carbon atom occupies a tetrahedral site (however wurtzite differs from sphalerite and diamond in the relative orientation of tetrahedra).
 Thallium(I) nitride (Tl3N) is known, but thallium(III) nitride (TlN) is not.

 Transition metal nitrides

+Most metal-rich transition metal nitrides adopt a relatively ordered face-centered cubic or hexagonal close-packed crystal structure, with octahedral coordination.
+Sometimes these materials are called "interstitial nitrides".
+They are essential for industrial metallurgy, because they are typically much harder and less ductile than their parent metal, and resist air-oxidation.
 For the group 3 metals, ScN and YN are both known.
-Group 4, 5, and 6 transition metals (the titanium, vanadium and chromium groups) all form nitrides.
-They are refractory, with high melting point and are chemically stable.
-Representative is titanium nitride.
-These materials often adopt the rocksalt crystal structure.
+Group 4, 5, and 6 transition metals (the titanium, vanadium and chromium groups) all form chemically stable, refractory nitrides with high melting point.
+Thin films of titanium nitride, zirconium nitride, and tantalum nitride protect many industrial surfaces.

 Nitrides of the group 7 and 8 transition metals tend to be nitrogen-poor, and decompose readily at elevated temperatures.
-For example, iron nitride, Fe2N decomposes at 200 °C. Sometimes these materials are called "interstitial nitrides".
-Platinum nitride and osmium nitride may contain N2 units, and as such should not be called nitrides.
+For example, iron nitride, Fe2N decomposes at 200 °C. Platinum nitride and osmium nitride may contain N2 units, and as such should not be called nitrides.